Treaty of the Triple Alliance: Intrigues

 felt itself to be acutely short of allies.
-It began a covert diplomatic campaign to turn Paraguay aggressively against Buenos Aires.
+It began a covert diplomatic campaign to turn upriver Paraguay aggressively against Buenos Aires.

 This campaign, which continued through 1864, insinuated that Buenos Aires had designs on both Paraguay and Uruguay, who should make a warlike alliance, detach the Argentine provinces of Corrientes and Entre Ríos and seize Martín García Island.
 Although Francisco Solano López of Paraguay did not trust the Blancos and did not sign an alliance with Uruguay, he nevertheless built up his strength.
 Because women had always grown the subsistence crops in Paraguay, all able bodied men aged 16–50 were available for service and, in March 1864, they were conscripted for "intensive" military training.

 By September 1864 López had an estimated 48,000–150,000 men on a war footing, more than any other power in the region.
-Wrote Thomas L. Whigham: "Paraguay was the only country in the region that could boast of its military preparedness and a full treasury".
+For Whigham, "Paraguay was the only country in the region that could boast of its military preparedness and a full treasury".

 Paraguay invades two Brazilian provinces

 Xenophobia may have been a cause of the war.
 Brazilian prisoners caricatured as hideous Afro-Americans in a Paraguayan government propaganda cartoon (El Centinela, 1867).

 However, as events transpired, López did not launch this force on Argentina, but on Brazil.
-Across the border in Uruguay lived many who claimed Brazilian nationality, and Brazil complained these people were being mistreated with the connivance of Uruguay's ruling Blanco party: it was a long-standing grievance.
+In northern Uruguay lived many who claimed Brazilian nationality, and Brazil complained these people were being mistreated with the connivance of Uruguay's ruling Blanco party: it was a long-standing grievance, and serious atrocities were alleged.
 In April 1864 political agitation brought Brazilian anger to the boil.
 In May 1864 Brazil sent a diplomatic mission to Uruguay to demand reparations, accompanied by a naval squadron; Brazilian troops massed along the border.
 On 30 August 1864 Paraguay warned Brazil against military action in Uruguay, but this was ignored: the Uruguayan War began.
 In November 1864, Paraguay fired upon and seized the Brazilian government ship Marquês de Olinda as it was steaming up the River Paraguay on its routine monthly voyage to the Mato Grosso.
 It proved to be carrying military stores.
 Paraguayan armies proceeded to invade the Brazilian province of Mato Grosso.
 Later, they invaded Rio Grande do Sul.